 The SIG barrel has the traditional lands and grooves rifling pattern and can be safely shot with either jacketed or lead cast projectiles.

 The HK USP was designed from the ground up to be a .40 S&W pistol and, as such, was made with a fully supported chamber.
 The SIG Sauer SP2022 was a reworked SIG Pro series pistol for the French Police and was designed as a 9x19mm gun.
 SIG, however, made sure that the chamber, frame, and slide can fully support and handle the .40 S&W cartridge since the original SIG Pro series was originally built and designed as a .40 S&W chambered gun.
+So even though the SP2022 was first released in a 9x19mm chambering.
+It is 100% solidly built from the ground up for the .40 S&W and .357 SIG.

 GLOCK went the easier route and shoved the .40 S&W chambering into a 9x19mm frame.
 They did so to beat Smith & Wesson at their own game.
 That’s right, GLOCK beat Smith & Wesson to releasing a pistol in the .40 S&W. But they did so at a price.